Precepts of the Church: Compendium of the Catechism of the Catholic Church

-Previously there were six commandments.
-The sixth being: "Not to marry persons within the forbidden degrees of kindred or otherwise prohibited by the Church; nor to solemnize marriage at the forbidden times".
+Previously, there was a sixth: "Not to marry persons within the forbidden degrees of kindred or otherwise prohibited by the Church; nor to solemnize marriage at the forbidden times".

 Nature of these commandments

 The authority to enact laws obligatory on all the faithful belongs to the Catholic Church by the very nature of her constitution, says the Catholic Encyclopedia.
-The Catholic Church considers itself the appointed public organ and interpreter of God's revelation for all time.
-The Catholic Church also claims that for the effective discharge of its office, it must be empowered to give its laws the gravest sanction.
-These laws, when they bind universally, have for their object:
+The Church considers itself the appointed public organ and interpreter of God's revelation for all time, and that to effectively discharge this office, it must be empowered to give its laws the gravest sanction.
+These laws, when universally binding, have for their object: